Queen Mother of the West: Names

 Queen Mother of the West is a calque of Xiwangmu in Chinese sources, Seiōbo in Japan, Seowangmo in Korea, and Tây Vương Mẫu in Vietnam.
 She has numerous titles, one being Yaochi Jinmu (瑤池金母), the "Golden Mother of the Jade Pond (瑤池)" (also translated "Turquoise Pond").
 She is also known in contemporary sources as the Lady Queen Mother.

-In Chinese salvationist religions, she is believed to be the same being as their main deity, Wusheng Laomu (無生老母 (birthless old mother)), also known as Wujimu (無極母; lit. 'infinite mother').
+In Chinese salvationist religions, she is believed to be the same being as their main deity, Wusheng Laomu (無生老母 (unborn old mother)), also known as Wujimu (無極母; lit. 'infinite mother').
 The title, Wujimu, signifies the absolute principle of reality, or the creational origin of all things.

 Tang writers called her "Golden Mother the First Ruler", the "Golden Mother of Tortoise Mountain", "She of the Nine Numina and the Grand Marvel", and the "Perfected Marvel of the Western Florescence and Ultimate Worthy of the Cavernous Darkness".
 Commoners and poets of the era referred to her more simply as the "Queen Mother", the "Divine Mother", or simply "Nanny" (Amah).